Inexpensive Homemade Swiffer® Cloths

 Dryer Sheets to Homemade Swiffer

 Believe it or not, you probably have a version of these in your home already, namely dryer sheets!
 The electrostatic that makes these Swiffer cloths so great is what helps the dryer sheets eliminate static cling.
-I always use these for dusting, and they leave a nice fresh smell too!
-When the Swiffer first came out, all they were doing is marketing an already available item under a new name and for a lot more!
+I always use these for dusting, and they leave a nice fresh smell, too!
+When the Swiffer first came out, all they were doing was marketing an already available item under a new name and for a lot more!

 From a Frugal University Student